DFE-Digital/sts-plan-technology-for-your-school/terraform/README.md

 # Terraform

 The following article discusses developer tools and how to run the **Terraform** and **Teraform-Docs** tools.
 [Terraform Configuration](./terraform-configuration.md) page contains a detailed view of the Terraform configuration.
+The [GitHub Workflows](../docs/GitHub-Workflows.md) page contains details of the Terraform pull request workflow.

 ## Contents